 Brač is the third largest island in the Adriatic.
 Thousands of tourists are drawn each year by the beautiful beach Zlatni rat, located in Bol, on the south side of the island.
 This is the only beach that changes its shape from day to day.
 On this island you will also find the highest peak of all Croatian islands - Vidova Gora (778 m).
 You will be charmed by the variety of the architectural styles of the island's towns: pre-Romanesque style churches, Croatian architecture with Romanesque features, Renaissance, Baroque-style architecture and modern constructions.

-Surnamed "Pearl of the Adriatic," Dubrovnik is one of the most beautiful cities on the Croatian coast.
+Stunning Dubrovnik is aptly surnamed the `Pearl of the Adriatic;` it is one of the most beautiful cities on the Croatian coast.
 Many buildings in the old city center testify of its glorious past and its Venetian influence.
-The walls of Dubrovnik girdle a perfectly preserved complex of public and private, sacral and secular buildings representing all periods of the city's history, beginning with its founding in the 7th century.
+The ancient walls of Dubrovnik girdle a perfectly preserved complex of public and private, sacred and secular buildings representing all periods of the city`s rich history, beginning with its founding in the 7th century.
 Nowadays, Dubrovnik is a tranquil touristic and cultural center hosting many musical, art and theater events year round.

 Hvar is the biggest town of the island with the same name.
-Beside the pleasant climate and the natural unspoilt beauty, the town also has many galleries, museums, and exhibitions, including Arsenal, Lođa, Zvijezda Mora, Anuncijata, Skorpion, and the Croatian Institute.
-Hvar, with its seven century-old walls and fortifications, is the site of the oldest municipal theatre in Europe, opened in 1612.
+Aside from the pleasant climate and the natural unspoilt beauty, the town also has many galleries, museums, and exhibitions.
+With its seven century-old walls and fortifications, Hvar is the site of the oldest municipal theatre in Europe, opened in 1612.
 Sports and recreational facilities are excellent ranging from beach yoga, water sports to hiking and tennis.

 Korčula is the center of island with the same name located in the central Dalmatian archipelago.
 Surnamed "Little Dubrovnik", this ancient city is among the most beautiful towns on the Croatian coast and is known for its unique architecture.
 One of the main attractions is the house of Marco Polo, located in the old city center.
 The most impressive building of Korcula is the Cathedral of St. Marco.
 The Town Museum is situated in the Gabrielis palace, built in the Renaissance style.
 Not far away for here, you will find two other interesting Palazzi: Arneri and Ismaelis.